Flag of Lewin Brzeski

-Flag of Lewin Brzeski - a town flag of the town of Lewin Brzeski, Opole Voivodeship in Poland.
-The flag of Lewin Brzeski is arranged in a tri-colour of: yellow, blue and green; with a shield, presenting the Coat of Arms of Lewin Brzeski in the top-left corner of the flag.
+The flag of Lewin Brzeski is the flag of the town of Lewin Brzeski, Opole Voivodeship, in Poland.
+The flag is arranged in a tri-colour of: yellow, blue and green; with a shield, presenting the coat of arms of Lewin Brzeski in the top-left corner of the flag.

 Coat of arms

-The Coat of Arms of Lewin Brzeski was first recorded on a seal from the year of 1333.
+The coat of arms of Lewin Brzeski was first recorded on a seal from the year of 1333.
 The main element of the shield is a golden half-lion, standing upwards, with two tails; appearing out of three green hills.
-The Coat of Arms has relations to the German name for the town - Löwen (Löwe meaning Lion).
-The Coat of Arms was officially approved on June 18, 1998, in the statute of the Lewin Brzeski Gmina.
+The coat of arms has relations to the German name for the town - Löwen (Löwe meaning Lion).
+The coat of arms was officially approved on June 18, 1998, in the statute of the Lewin Brzeski Gmina.

-The officially used Coat of Arms of Lewin Brzeski is primitive as it originated from a seal from 1333.
-A more accurate design of the Coat of Arms was suggested in the book Herbarzu miast polskich (Peerage of Polish Settlements) by Plewak and Wanaga.
+The officially used coat of arms of Lewin Brzeski is primitive as it originated from a seal from 1333.
+A more accurate design of the coat of arms was suggested in the book Herbarzu miast polskich (Peerage of Polish Settlements) by Plewak and Wanaga.